ValdiviaDev/Firefighter-Pinball/README.md

 ## The game

 Thank you for downloading!

-This game is a pinball, inspired in the [Firefighter Pinball](https://www.classicgame.com/game/Firefighter+Pinball).
+This game is a pinball, made by two Videogame Design and Development students of the degree in CITM (UPC), based in the [Firefighter Pinball](https://www.classicgame.com/game/Firefighter+Pinball).

 Enjoy!

 ## Controls

-* Left and Right arrows to move the flippers.
+* Left and Right arrow keys to move the flippers.
-* Down arrow to shot the ball.
+* Down arrow key to shot the ball.
-* F to make transition between screens.
+* Enter key to start the game and to pass from the end screen to the start screen.
+* Escape key to close the game.

 ## Authors